Brand, Campaigns & Content

 Using influencers to enhance overall happiness within the company is one way to go about it.
 The other way is to naturally open up to the outside world.
 Let your ambassadors share their work lives with their friends and followers via their social media platforms.
 This way, it’s more likely to reach other professionals and to introduce them to new exciting opportunities and showcase the culture of your company.

 Through social media and word of mouth marketing, employees can actually sell a job, a company or a freelance workspace by just throwing an opinion out there.
-This works the same as when your neighbour, who you really like and trust, tells you that this new vacuum cleaner is the best and absolutely worth the money.
+This works the same as when your neighbor, who you really like and trust, tells you that this new vacuum cleaner is the best and absolutely worth the money.
 You would believe them, right?
 What if you saw the same brand advertise their new vacuum cleaner on TV with a slick and shiny commercial?
 Good chance you’ll keep changing the channels and never think about it again.
 The same goes for a lot of marketing efforts that come across as too ‘salesy’.
 How well your company message is perceived depends on how you make your audience feel.
 It is more about emotions than how visually sleek your story is.

-Recognise employees as influencers
+Recognize employees as influencers

 The real strength of any influencer that is willing to spread the word lies in how they can connect with other professionals and colleagues.
 Make sure they are present at internal and external events, represent the company, share their experiences and keep pushing the brand.
 Take the time to carefully select who can function as inspiring ambassador in their own way.

-In the end, this kind of influencing will help companies humanise their brand and build a relationship with their audience through social media in addition to the physical world.
+In the end, this kind of influencing will help companies humanize their brand and build a relationship with their audience through social media in addition to the physical world.
 When a company preaches to its own choir, it will lose in the long run and will not reach a new audience.
 Sometimes you just need peer endorsement credibility, with the help of few ‘undercover influencers’, to improve your brand from the inside out.